 A: Whether conduct is sexual harassment depends on the circumstances.
 Courts will consider all of the factors.
 Usually, the question is whether a reasonable person would perceive the conduct to be sexually harassing in nature.
 Generally, the issue is not whether the alleged victim engaged in some sexual discussions or jokes, but whether the conduct is unwelcome.
 Employees should not assume, however, that certain comments or jokes are acceptable simply because others have not complained.
 Although not a legal test, one way to identify unacceptable conduct is to consider how much embarrassment a newspaper report of the actions or comments might cause.

-Q: What rights do I have if my boss is sexually harassing me?
+Q: What rights do I have if my boss or co-worker is sexually harassing me?

 A: You can file a charge of discrimination with the Ohio Civil Rights Commission (OCRC) or the Equal Employment Opportunity Commission (EEOC).
 You also have the right to file a lawsuit in state or federal court.
-Generally, you may file a federal lawsuit only after having filed a charge of discrimination with the EEOC and receiving a “right to sue” letter.
-If you bring a lawsuit and it is successful, the court could grant you monetary damages for back pay as well as compensatory damages and even attorney fees.
+Generally, you may file a federal lawsuit only after having filed a charge of discrimination with the EEOC and receiving a "right to sue" letter.
+You do not need to file a charge in order to bring a state court lawsuit, although sometimes filing a charge is a helpful first step toward filing a lawsuit.
+If you bring a lawsuit and it is successful, the court could grant you monetary damages for back pay as well as compensatory damages and, in some cases, punitive damages and attorneys' fees.